TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Unlock random Sideops for areas - The normal games sideops system breaks the map into areas, with only one sideop allowed to be active at a time.
 In the retail game it's chosen in a first found manner.
 Uncompleted story missions and uncompleted sideops get priority of selection over replayable sideops.
 This setting changes it to a random selection of potential sideops, with the same priorities.
 Force replay adds completed sideops to the potential selection.
 Force Open adds most sideops to the selection pool.

 Open specific sideop - enables that specifc sideop.
-Known bug: if there's already a side op in that area the other sideop won't load, even though quest area makers and even activation notice will still play.
-Complete the other side op first.

 Warning: still largely untested, unknown how replaying the story missions affect things.

 Cutscenes:
 Use current soldier in cutscenes instead of snake.